 Without the dairy or the meat!

 If you’re concerned about the high-fat content (coconut and sunflower oil) or soy base of the Impossible Whopper, consider ordering a Whopper Junior with no meat or mayo.
-Yes, it’s just a bun with lettuce and tomato, but you could also heap some heavenly hash browns in the center accented with a hit of hot sauce or pick up a peanut-y PB&J Jamwich to make your meal more filling.
+Yes, it’s just a bun with lettuce and tomato, but you could also heap some heavenly hash browns in the center accented with a hint of hot sauce.

 Although there isn’t a large variety on the main menu of this huge hamburger chain, there seems to be a promise of more plant-based options in the future.
 As always, the more often we ask, the more these ruling restaurants will become aware of the increasing need for non-meat options.